boomerang-io/charts/bmrg-auth-proxy/README.md

-# IBM Boomerang Auth Proxy
+# Boomerang Auth Proxy

-IBM Boomerang Auth Reverse Proxy for integrating to authentication providers and has been extended to support manual provider integration for IBM ID, GitHub id, w3 ID, Basic Authentication and Azure AD.
+Boomerang Auth Reverse Proxy, forked from [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy), for integrating to authentication providers and has been extended to support manual provider integration for IBM ID, GitHub id, Basic Authentication and Azure AD.

 ### New in this release